Record offices often hold copies of wills for people who died in other States or other countries.

 Julia WEBSTER, incidentally, was my great-great-grandmother.
-Because I wanted to see her signature, I made a point of inspecting her original will in New South Wales, not just the transcription held in Victoria; but the PROV's free downloads allowed me to get wills and other probate documents for Julia's sister and brothers and many people from other branches of my family tree.
+Because I wanted to see her signature, I made a point of inspecting her original will in New South Wales, not just the transcriptions available in NSW and Victoria; but thanks to the PROV's free downloads, it cost me nothing to get wills and other probate documents for Julia's sister and brothers and many people from other branches of my family tree.

 |PROV entry re the will of Julia WEBSTER who died in NSW|